TanYa-Go/Movie-Quiz/README.md

 #### Expectations

 * When a certain level is chosen, that the correct questions appear
-* Feedback to the users where in the game they are and total amount of questions
+* Feedback to the users wherein the game they are and the total amount of questions
-* Time is displayed so user knowes how much time they have left to answer the question
+* Time is displayed so the user knows how much time they have left to answer the question
 * To let the user know if their answer was correct
 * Show correct answer when answered incorrectly
 * To show the final result after playing
-* Show a message after completing the game - message is different depending on the results